602p/orth/README.md

 ### Running the Self-Hosting compiler
 1. Once you have orthc up and running, head into the shoc directory and run `./py_build` This will probably take ~30 seconds
-2. This should produce a `shoc` executable with a similar-but-not-the-same command line interface (flags - undocumented anyway :( - are different)
+2. This should produce a `shoc` executable with a similar-but-not-the-same command line interface (flags - documented in `args.txt` - are different)
-3. Run `./build_self` and shoc will rebuild itself
+3. Run `./experimental_build.sh` and shoc will rebuild itself
+4. If this worked, copy `shoc` to `shoc_good` to use `./build_self.sh` for further development without breaking the working compiler
-4. Now you got a bona-fide orth-in-orth compiler in shoc.
-Should be compatible with samples stuff, provided you use the `-s<path>` argument to specify the module search path of (in order) shoc/lib and lib (e.g. `shoc myfile.ort -slib -s../lib`)
+5. Now you got a bona-fide orth-in-orth compiler in shoc.
+Should be compatible with samples stuff - e.g. `./shoc ../samples/http.ort && ./out 5001` to serve a demo web server on localhost:5001